itsclem/Legal-escrow-/README.md

-country_code|2 character country code that is the default for your payments|Yes debug|Turn debug mode on to see extra messages in your api calls|Yes default_currency|If you don't set a currency code in your api calls then this is used|Yes endpoint_url|The endpoint url used for the api.
-You can change this if you want to use the test version of the API.
-Defaults to https://api.shieldpay.com|Yes
+country_code|2 character country code that is the default for your payments|Yes debug|Turn debug mode on to see extra messages in your api calls|Yes default_currency|If you don't set a currency code in your api calls then this is used|Yes uat|Whether you want to access the uat version of the shieldpay api.
+Defaults to false|Yes

 #### Sample configuration
 ```Ruby